 - Don’t overwrap your baby or block air movement across your baby’s face 5.

-- Consider the height of your bed and whether your baby could fall, see James McKenna’s Safe Co-sleeping Guidelines for a drawing of a safe arrangement
+- Consider the height of your bed and whether your baby could fall, see James McKenna’s Safe Co-sleeping Guidelines for a drawing of a safe arrangement or Safer Sleep for Babies a Guide for Parents, Unicef/BASIS/Lullaby Trust, 2019

 - Fill any spaces beside the bed that could trap a baby